 We fund not-for-profit organisations who work with disadvantaged children and young people 18 years of age and under, living in the UK, the Isle of Man or the Channel Islands.
 There are several different types of not-for-profit organisation in the UK, each with different legal structures.
 Please select which type of organisation is appropriate to your organisation.
-For a Small Grant we do fund:
+We do fund:

-- Charitable incorporated organisations and Scottish charitable incorporated organisations; - Community interest companies (CIC) limited by guarantee; - Companies limited by guarantee with a clause in their governing document preventing distribution of profit (including social enterprises); - Housing associations; - Industrial and provident community benefit societies; - Registered charities; - Religious institutions; - Special schools These are provisions for children with learning difficulties or disabilities which cannot be met within a mainstream setting - Unregistered Organisations
+- Community interest companies (CIC) limited by guarantee

+- Companies limited by guarantee (CLG) including social enterprises

+- Housing associations

+- Registered charities

+- Religious institution

+- Special schools